Bœuf Gras: La Chapelle Saint-Denis

 On February 27, 1858, in his article entitled Les Bœufs gras, published in L'Univers illustré, Mr. Vauvert wrote about the Bœuf gras procession at Chapelle Saint-Denis:Paris was not alone in enjoying the privilege of these ceremonial rides; several neighboring towns had their boeuf phénomène, complete with triumphal float and traditional Indian procession.
 The solemnity at La Chapelle-Saint-Denis was remarkable not so much for the pomp and circumstance displayed by its organizer, Mr. Baudeau, as for the presence of a hundred-and-seven-year-old man, the venerable Mr. Armand Gérard.
 Armand Gérard, who had asked to be featured as Le Temps.
-We have dedicated an engraving to this procession, as to that of the Parisian oxen.The village of La Chapelle Saint-Denis was annexed to Paris at the end of 1859 (part of it was attached to the communes of Saint-Ouen, Saint-Denis and Aubervilliers).
+We have dedicated an engraving to this procession, as to that of the Parisian oxen.The village of La Chapelle-Saint-Denis was annexed to Paris at the end of 1859; parts of its territory were attached to the communes of Saint-Ouen, Saint-Denis and Aubervilliers.